python/cpython/Doc/library/re.rst

    below.

    The expression's behaviour can be modified by specifying a *flags* value.
-   Values can be any of the :ref:`flags` variables, combined using bitwise OR (the ``|`` operator).
+   Values can be any of the `flags`_ variables, combined using bitwise OR (the ``|`` operator).

    The sequence ::